biocore/unifrac/README.md

         OMP_NUM_THREADS
             Number of CPU cores to use.
 If not defined, use all detected cores.
         UNIFRAC_USE_GPU
             Enable or disable GPU offload.
-If not defined, if a NVIDIA GPU is detected, it will be used.
+If not defined, autodetect.
         ACC_DEVICE_NUM
             The GPU to use.
 If not defined, the first GPU will be used.